sysamu/proxmox-utils/scripts/README.md

 - `--site DOMAIN` - Automatically create and configure a site for the specified domain
 - `--uninstall` - Uninstall Nginx, remove all configurations, logs, and cache (requires confirmation)
   - **Note:** `/var/www/html/` is preserved and NOT deleted during uninstall
+- `--reconfigure` - Re-optimize nginx.conf for new system specs after VM resize (only updates performance settings, preserves sites and other configs)

 **What the script does:**